joshdean814/sop-blank-fill-game/README.md

 # sop-blank-fill-game
+## Written by Josh Dean for Writing 3014 SOP Project

-JS localhost game for fill-in-the-blanks MadLibs style story generation.
+JS localhost game for MadLibs style fill-in-the-blanks story generation.
 Meant for younger students to learn JavaScript from, using this as a starter template.